 “That was something I drew from in the Valley of the Kith.
 It was important to me that these graphical elements helped tell the story, too, and didn’t feel arbitrary in any way.
 And it works – if you remove these shots the story doesn’t make any sense at all.”

 Cal also drew inspiration from the style of legendary movie director Christopher Nolan.

 “I watched the making of the Dark Knight a while ago, and they talked about how they changed aspect ratios during shots to cater for IMAX screens.
 When watching the film, I never even noticed this, so I thought that it would be cool to do something like this – where the shots would change aspect ratio without anyone really noticing too much.
 This also gives us different feelings when watching the film – certain shots feel more enclosed as if we’re trapped, whereas others feel much more free and open.”

-With the narrative and look development nailed, the next stage was figuring out how to bring the sequence to life.
+Adobe-only With the narrative and look development nailed, the next stage was figuring out how to bring the sequence to life.
 Specialising in motion graphics, After Effects and its Element 3D plug-in are a vital part of the Jumbla team’s toolkit, and Cal saw this project as the perfect opportunity to push the limits of the Adobe software.

 “I’ve always wanted to create something like this – a sci-fi action scene/trailer that would usually be made in more traditional 3D software – entirely in After Effects,” he comments.
 “The idea was very much to use Adobe products as much as possible, and After Effects in particular, without having to move into other software.”